psauliere/netatmo/README.md

 [getstationdata]: https://dev.netatmo.com/resources/technical/reference/weather/getstationsdata

-`display.py`: display module, called by `netatmo.py`every 10 minutes.
+`display.py`: display module, called by `netatmo.py` every 10 minutes.
 It reads `data.json` and displays the data on the screen.
-So if you choose another screen, you just have to rewrite this file.
-If no PaPiRus screen is present, `display.py` does nothing, so you can run `netatmo.py` on any system with python3, with or without an ePaper screen.
+So if you choose another screen, or wish to change the display, you just have to adapt or rewrite this file.
+If no supported screen is present, `display.py` draws the image of the display into a `image.bmp` file.
 See below (`image.bmp`) for an example of display.

 Files created by the program: